callmephilip/stacks/README.md

 ## Note to SoundClouders

 I have been continuing to work on Stacks after submitting the challenge:
-    - polishing things here and there
+    * polishing things here and there
-    - bookmarklet feature
+    * bookmarklet feature

 ## Note to CS majors

 Playlists are technically queues (as oppposed to stacks).
 Project name refers to a less geeky meaning of the term

 ```
+stack noun \ˈstak\

-a : an orderly pile or heap
+2 a : an orderly pile or heap
   b : a large quantity or number
 ```

 source : http://www.merriam-webster.com/dictionary/stack